eonu/sequentia/README.md

 dtw.try_import_c()
 ```

-If these libraries are not available, Sequentia will fall back to using the Python version of the relevant code instead of C.
+If these libraries are unavailable, Sequentia will fall back to using a Python alternative.

 ### Development